bgpedersen/web-dev-guides/angular/angular.md

  ng update @angular/cli @angular/core
 ```

+#### Angular build/serve freezes/fails/stuc without logical errors

+- uninstall `node-sass` lib from package.json if installed. () This lib is huge, slow and can create a performance hit in JS processes)
+- install `sass` (it should be optional, since Angular uses this by default from `@angular-devkit/build-angular` since v7, but then it displays to the developer which tools is used for scss files compilation)
+- install `fibers` to handle and avoid performance hit when build/serve
+- run `npm ci` to make sure everything is clean installed

 #### JavaScript Memory Heap problem

 Updating a large angular application might give JS memory heap problems.
 This example uses an update from 9 to 10.